cristinalakasz/breast-cancer/README.md

 ## License

 This project is provided under the MIT License.
-See LICENSE file for details.

 ## Contact